 Like most other newspapers around the country, Newsday has struggled to manage the decline in the print industry caused by readers and advertisers migrating to other forms of media.
 The paper has done its share of cost cutting through layoffs and other reductions, but Newsday also started charging a subscription for access to its website in 2009.
 (Print subscribers and Cablevision TV subscribers continue to get free access.)

-Cablevision acquired Newsday in 2008 for $650 million from publisher Tribune Company (now Tribune Publishing).
+Cablevision acquired Newsday in 2008 for $650 million from publisher Tribune Company (now tronc).
 The buyout expanded the media and entertainment holdings of the Dolan family, led by chairman James Dolan.
 In addition to the cable TV system, the Dolans own the regional sports and entertainment assets of Madison Square Garden.